ORNL/cpp-proposals-pub/D1673/blas_interface.md

 interpret "Advice to implementors" in the BLAS Standard as a nonbinding quality of implementation (QoI) recommendation.

+### Why no concepts for template parameters?

+#### We need adverbs, not adjectives

+LEWG's 2020 review of P1673R2 asked us to investigate conceptification of its algorithms.
+"Conceptification" here refers to an effort like that of P1813R0 ("A Concept Design for the Numeric Algorithms"), to come up with concepts that could be used to constrain the template parameters of numeric algorithms like `reduce` or `transform`.
+(We are not referring to LEWGI's request for us to consider generalizing our algorithm's parameters from `basic_mdspan` to a hypothetical multidimensional array concept.
+We discuss that above; see "Defining a concept for the data structures instead.")
+The numeric algorithms are relevant to P1673 because many of the algorithms proposed in P1673 look like generalizations of `reduce` or `transform`.
+We intend for our algorithms to be generic on their matrix and vector element types, so these questions matter a lot to us.

+We agree that it is useful to set constraints that make it possible to reason about correctness of algorithms.
+However, our concern is that P1813R0 imposes requirements that are too strict to be useful for practical types, like associativity.
+Concepts give us _adjectives_, that describe the element types of input and output arrays.
+What we actually want are _adverbs_, that describe the algorithms we apply to those arrays.
+The Standard already has machinery like **GENERALIZED_SUM** that we can (and do) use to describe our algorithms in an adverbial way.

+#### Associativity is too strict

+P1813R0 requires associative addition for many algorithms, such as `reduce`.
+However, many practical arithmetic systems that users might like to use with algorithms like `reduce` have non-associative addition.
+These include

+* systems with rounding;
+* systems with an "infinity": e.g., if 10 is Inf, 3 + 8 - 7 could be either Inf or 4; and
+* saturating arithmetic: e.g., if 10 saturates, 3 + 8 - 7 could be either 3 or 4.

+Note that the latter two arithmetic systems have nothing to do with rounding error.
+With saturating integer arithmetic, parenthesizing a sum in different ways might give results that differ by as much as the saturation threshold.
+It's true that many non-associative arithmetic systems behave "associatively enough" that users don't fear parallelizing sums.
+However, a concept with an exact property (like "commutative semigroup") isn't the right match for "close enough," just like `operator==` isn't the right match for describing "nearly the same."
+For some number systems, a rounding error bound might be more appropriate, or guarantees on when underflow or overflow may occur (as in POSIX's `hypot`).

+The problem is a mismatch between the constraint we want to express -- that "the algorithm may reparenthesize addition" -- and the constraint that "addition is associative."
+The former is an adverb, describing what the algorithm (a verb) does.
+The latter is an adjective, describing the type (a noun) used with an algorithm.
+Given the huge variety of possible arithmetic systems, an approach like the Standard's use of **GENERALIZED_SUM** to describe `reduce` and its kin seems more helpful.
+If the Standard describes an algorithm in terms of **GENERALIZED_SUM**, then that tells the caller what the algorithm might do.
+The caller then takes responsibility for interpreting the algorithm's results.

+We think this is important both for adding new algorithms (like those in this proposal) and for defining behavior of an algorithm with respect to different `ExecutionPolicy` arguments.
+(For instance, `par_unseq` could imply that the algorithm might change the order of terms in a sum, while `par` need not.
+Compare to `MPI_Op_create`'s `commute` parameter, that affects the behavior of algorithms like `MPI_Reduce` when used with the resulting user-defined reduction operator.)

+#### Generalizing associativity does not help

+Suppose we accept that associativity and related properties are not useful for describing our proposed algorithms.
+Could there be a generalization of associativity that _would_ be useful?
+P1813R0's most general concept is a `magma`.
+Mathematically, a _magma_ is a set M with a binary operation ×, such that if a and b are in M, then a × b is in M.
+The operation need not be associative or commutative.
+While this seems almost too general to be useful, there are two reasons why even a magma is too specific for our proposal.

+* It only assumes one set, that is, one type.
+  This does not accurately describe what the algorithms do, and it excludes useful features like mixed precision and types that use expression templates.
+* Magma is too specific, because algorithms are useful even if the binary operation is not closed.

+First, even for simple linear algebra operations that "only" use plus and times, there is no one "set $M$" over which plus and times operate.
+There are actually three operations: plus, times, and assignment.
+Each operation may have completely heterogeneous input(s) and output.
+The sets (types) that may occur vary from algorithm to algorithm, depending on the input type(s), and the algebraic expression(s) that the algorithm is allowed to use.
+We might need several different concepts to cover all the expressions that algorithms use, and the concepts would end up being less useful to users than the expressions themselves.

+For instance, consider the Level 1 BLAS "AXPY" function.
+This computes `y(i) = alpha * x(i) + y(i)` elementwise.
+What type does the expression `alpha * x(i) + y(i)` have?
+It doesn't need to have the same type as `y(i)`;
+it just needs to be assignable to `y(i)`.
+The types of `alpha`, `x(i)`, and `y(i)` could all differ.
+As a simple example, `alpha` might be `int`,
+`x(i)` might be `float`, and `y(i)` might be `double`.
+The types of `x(i)` and `y(i)` might be more complicated;
+e.g., `x(i)` might be a polynomial with `double` coefficients, and `y(i)` a polynomial with `float` coefficients.
+If those polynomials use expression templates, then the expression `x(i) + x(i)` might have a completely different type than `decltype(x(i))` (possibly with references removed), and might also have a completely different type than `alpha * x(i) + y(i)`.

+We could try to describe this with a concept that expresses a sum type.
+The sum type would include all the types that might show up in the expression.
+However, we do not think this would improve clarity over just the expression.
+Furthermore, different algorithms may need different expressions, so we would need multiple concepts, one for each expression.
+Why not just use the expressions to describe what the algorithms can do?

+Second, the magma concept is not helpful even if we only had one set M, because our algorithms would still be useful even if binary operations were not closed over that set.
+For example, consider a hypothetical user-defined rational number type, where plus and times throw if representing the result of the operation would take more than a given fixed amount of memory.
+Programmers might handle this exception by falling back to different algorithms.
+Neither plus or times on this type would satisfy the magma requirement, but the algorithms would still be useful for such a type.
+One could consider the magma requirement satisfied in a purely syntactic sense, because of the return type of plus and times.
+However, saying that would not accurately express the type's behavior.

+This point returns us to the concerns we expressed earlier about assuming associativity.
+"Approximately associative" or "usually associative" are not useful concepts without further refinement.
+The way to refine these concepts usefully is to describe the behavior of a type fully, e.g., the way that IEEE 754 describes the behavior of floating-point numbers.
+However, algorithms rarely depend on all the properties in a specification like IEEE 754.
+The problem, again, is that we need adverbs, not adjectives.
+We want to describe what the algorithms do -- e.g., that they can rearrange terms in a sum -- not how the types that go into the algorithms behave.

+#### Summary

+* Many useful types have nonassociative or even non-closed arithmetic.
+* Lack of (e.g.,) associativity is not just a rounding error issue.
+* It can be useful to let algorithms do things like reparenthesize sums or products, even for types that are not associative.
+* Permission for an algorithm to reparenthesize sums is not the same as a concept constraining the terms in the sum.
+* We can and do use existing Standard language, like **GENERALIZED_SUM**, for expressing permissions that algorithms have.

 ## Future work

 Summary: